 Head across the Golden Gate Bridge to Muir Woods, home to some of the tallest and oldest trees in the world.
-Summit Mount Tamalpais and gaze down at the city, east toward the Sierra Nevada and west over the Pacific.
+Hike in Mount Tamalpais State Park and gaze down at the city, east toward the Sierra Nevada and west over the Pacific.

 Raft on the Class III American River, a California classic.

 Explore the famous “valley” on bikes, spotting climbers high on El Capitan and Half Dome.
 Partner with Friends of the INYO to restore Eastern Sierra trails and take part in meaningful, science-based and collaborative conservation projects.

 Kayak or paddleboard the crystalline waters of the nation’s largest alpine lake, hike in the Sierras, and test your limits on a high and low ropes course.